kmurugulla/experience-aem-samples/README.md

-# experience-aem-samples
+# Experience AEM Samples

-This project contains code samples from "http://experience-aem.blogspot.com"
+This a content package project generated using the AEM Multimodule Lazybones template.

 ## Building